Pictophilia (Erotic Images)

 The clinical term

 The naming impulse belongs to the modern taxonomic tradition opened by Richard von Krafft-Ebing's Psychopathia Sexualis (1886), which pioneered the cataloguing of sexual interests, and continued by Havelock Ellis's Studies in the Psychology of Sex, which examined the role of vision in arousal.
 The word pictophilia follows the same -philia template.
-It is most clearly attributable to the American sexologist John Money, whose Lovemaps (1986) developed an influential typology of paraphilias, and the term is catalogued in Wikipedia's List of paraphilias (defined as arousal from "pornography or erotic art, particularly pictures" and sourced there to Money's Lovemaps and to Milner & Dopke (2008).
-Crucially, the modern diagnostic manuals) the DSM-5-TR and the ICD-11, do not list pictophilia as a disorder.
+It is most clearly associated with the American sexologist John Money, whose Lovemaps (1986) developed an influential typology of paraphilias.
+The term is catalogued in Wikipedia's List of paraphilias, defined as arousal from "pornography or erotic art, particularly pictures" and sourced there to Money's Lovemaps and to Milner & Dopke (2008).
+The modern diagnostic manuals, the DSM-5-TR and the ICD-11, do not list pictophilia as a disorder.
 Ordinary visual arousal is non-pathological; clinical attention applies only where compulsive use causes distress or impairment.

 Technology and scale

 The phenomenon was transformed by reproduction technology.
-The earliest surviving erotic photographs date to around 1846, only a few years after the daguerreotype; erotic film appeared almost as soon as motion pictures did, around 1895–1896; and the popularisation of the World Wide Web from the mid-1990s made erotic imagery more abundant, varied, and private than in any earlier era, vastly enlarging the pool of people for whom images are a primary route to arousal.
+The earliest surviving erotic photographs date to around 1846, only a few years after the daguerreotype.
+Erotic film appeared almost as soon as motion pictures did, around 1895–1896.
+The popularisation of the World Wide Web from the mid-1990s then made erotic imagery more abundant, varied, and private than in any earlier era, vastly enlarging the pool of people for whom images are a primary route to arousal.

 In practice